heidi-holappa/volunteer-management-application/README.md

 **Missing features (to be built for phase 3)**
 - Improve information validation: At the least it should be checked that all needed information is set.
 If not, user should receive an informative error message.
 - Usability: Update instructive texts
-- Messages can be replied by coordinators and admins
 - Search functions for userlist
 - Filters for userlist
 - Admin can delete users (note: soft delete at this point.
 Users state is set to not active.
 In a real PROD-app personal information would be purged/pseudonymized, but all relevant information would be kept - activities performed, training-participations, loan history, etc.)